vegaprotocol/governance-templates/README.md

 | <set_closing_time>|To be replaced with the epochtimestamp in SECONDS on which the vote is to close (voting ends).|
 | <set_enactment_time>|To be replaced with the epochtimestamp in SECONDS on which the vote is to be enacted (changes are applied); must be greater than closing time|

-NB.
+## Min duration values:

-Timestamps must indicate a duration greater than the MinClose and the MinEnact for that type of governance proposal on the relevant network.
+Closing and enactment timestamps must indicate a duration greater than the MinClose and the MinEnact for that type of governance proposal on the relevant network.
 Websites such as https://www.epochconverter.com/ can be used to generate a suitable timestamp.
 Note this timestamp must be given in **seconds**.

-## Min duration values:
+The minimum close and enactment times for each environment are shown below.

 ### Validator Testnet
 | Proposal Type      | MinClose |MinEnact |